 She was just on the verge of saying something, anything, when they arrived.

 Two fast-moving forms barreled through the open window and skidded to a halt.
-She flinched in surprise, and beside her, Severus' head swiveled to stare at the new arrivals.
+She flinched in surprise, and beside her, Severus's head swiveled to stare at the new arrivals.

 The first of the two looked to be an adult, but young- maybe in his twenties?
 He had striking blond hair that was cut long on the sides, and an odd headband with the village emblem inscribed on it.
 He wore a green-collared vest, which seemed to be the uniform of the shinobi from what she'd seen of the Hokage's assistant.

-Minerva looked over the other- his student perhaps?- and was rather startled to see a blade strapped to his back, the handle worn from years of use.
+Minerva looked over the other- a young boy- and was rather startled to see a blade strapped to his back, the handle worn from years of use.